On the eve of primary, Stevens reflects on PAC spending in Michigan’s 11th

 TROY, Mich. — Speaking to Jewish Insider on Monday in her makeshift “campaign headquarters” — an SUV cluttered with campaign materials, flags, backpacks and various other odds and ends — Rep. Haley Stevens (D-MI) said she’s feeling “fired up” heading into Tuesday’s heated Democratic primary.

-Stevens is running against Rep. Andy Levin (D-MI), which some national observers have framed as a referendum on the ideological divide in the Democratic Party and — with the infusion of more than $4 million from the United Democracy Project backing Stevens and more than $700,000 from J Street backing Levin — a test of where the Democratic Party stands on Israel.
+Stevens is running against Rep. Andy Levin (D-MI), a race which some national observers have framed as a referendum on the ideological divide in the Democratic Party and — with the infusion of more than $4 million from the United Democracy Project backing Stevens and more than $700,000 from J Street backing Levin — a test of where the Democratic Party stands on Israel.

 Despite the significant national focus on the Israel angle — and the sizable population of Jewish voters in Michigan’s 11th Congressional District, some of whom have been divided by the candidates’ Israel policies — Stevens said voters rarely raise the issue with her while she’s out in the district.